Peter Croft (sport shooter)

-Peter Croft (born 1950) is a British former sports shooter.
+Peter John Croft (born 4 July 1950) is a former sports shooter who represented Great Britain at the 1984 Summer Olympics and England and Scotland at the Commonwealth Games.

 Sports shooting career

-Croft represented Great Britain at the 1984 Summer Olympics.
+At the 1984 Olymic Games in Los Angeles, Croft represented Great Britain in the trap event.

+Croft was the 1980 individual trap European Shotgun Championships.
+He won the Grand Prix of Nations (Olympic Trap) in 1982 and 1983 and won the World Championship (Grand Mondial) in Universal Trap in 1982 as well as a Silver medal in the same event in 1980.

-He represented England and won a bronze medal in the clay pigeon trap and a silver medal in the trap pairs with Peter Boden, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
+He represented England and won a bronze medal in the clay pigeon trap and a silver medal in the trap pairs with Peter Boden, at the 1982 Commonwealth Games in Brisbane, Australia.

 Eight years later he represented Scotland in the individual and pairs trap event, at the 1990 Commonwealth Games in Auckland, New Zealand.
-Croft also won the 1980 Individual Trap European Shotgun Championships.He also won a Bronze Medal in the 1993 European Championships.
-He won the Grand Prix of Nations (Olympic Trap) in 1982 and 1983 and won the World Championship (Grand Mondial) in Universal Trap in 1982 as well as a Silver medal in the same event in 1980.
+He also won a bronze medal in the 1993 European Championships.